 The bottom line is that we deliver what we promise.
 To our participants.
 To our sponsors.
 To our non profit partners.
 To the government officials with whom we work.
 To the communities in which our events happen.
 We have a good track record of coming through to everyone’s great satisfaction.

 As for who are the people of Race178, there is a large group of caring, hard working individuals who make many contributions.
 The owners are Eric and Stephanie Lerude.
 They started the company in 2004 to launch the first RTO.
 Eric acts as the race director of each of the events.
-Stephanie handles most of the swag decisions and is Eric's biggest supporter.
+Stephanie oversees strategic decisions and handles most of the swag decisions and is Eric's biggest supporter.
 Kelly Corrigan is the Director of Marketing, Runner & Sponsor Relations.
-Kelly is amazing at managing so many details and getting SO MUCH done.
+Kelly is amazing at managing SO MANY details and getting SO MUCH done.
 Starting in 2020, Julie Fontani will be the RTO Volunteer Coordinator.
 JoAnne Gipson is another key member of the team, with her primary responsibility being to handle the huge volunteer piece of the RTO.
-Other Race178 team members who play critical roles are David Evans with 509 Creative (David does all the graphic design work for Race178 including creating the logos, and he works at the events too), Sheena Britschgi Evans, Joe Abittan, Sheena Harvey, Lynn Mentzer and Dave Nolte (they handle the timing), Johnno (the "Rhino") Lazetich (DJ extraordinaire), Matthew Scribner with Scribner Creative, LLC (he is in charge of the websites), Mike Ginsburg, Jim Rogers, Randy Watkins, Dan Olsen, Steve Rozier, Hunter Rauh, Ryan Corrigan, and last but not least Eric's cousin Rick Miolini.
+Other Race178 team members who play critical roles are David Evans with 509 Creative (David does all the graphic design work for Race178 including creating the logos, and he works at the events too), Sheena Britschgi Evans, Joe Abittan, Sheena Harvey, Lynn Mentzer and his crew handling the timing, Johnno (the "Rhino") Lazetich (DJ extraordinaire), Matthew Scribner with Scribner Creative, LLC (he is in charge of the websites), Mike Ginsburg, Jim Rogers, Randy Watkins, Dan Olsen, Steve Rozier, Hunter Rauh, Ryan Corrigan, and last but not least Eric's cousin Rick Miolini.